Old Borough Cup Preview, Tips, Runners & Trends

 • 2021: Winner in 3 (9,2) [10 Runners]

-The course which has produced the most winners of the Old Borough Cup is York, there has been a total number of 8 winners of this race who ran at York last time out.
+The course which has produced the most winners of the Old Borough Cup is York; there have been a total of 8 winners of this race who ran at York last time out.

-The race is open to both sexes with the Male runners having produced a total of 18 winners from a total of 271 runners whilst the Female runners have produced 2 winners from a total of 14 runners.
+The race is open to both sexes, with the Male runners having produced a total of 18 winners from a total of 258 runners, whilst the Female runners have produced 2 winners from a total of 18 runners.

-Looking over the past renewals, there is only one stallion whose offspring have produced multiple winners of the Old Borough Cup, that stallion Zebedee has produced 2 winners (2022,2021).
+Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Old Borough Cup:

 These are the stallions whose offspring have not produced a winner of the Old Borough Cup despite multiple attempts: